fivdi/pigpio/README.md

  * PWM on any of GPIOs 0 through 31
    * Multiple frequencies and duty cycle ranges supported
  * Servo control on any of GPIOs 0 through 31
+ * Alerts when any of GPIOs 0 through 31 change state
+   * Know the time of the state change accurate to a few microseconds
+ * Notification streams for monitoring state changes on any of GPIOs 0 through 31 concurrently
+   * Know the time of the state changes accurate to a few microseconds
+   * Handle in excess of 100000 notifications per second
  * Low latency interrupt handlers
    * Handle up to 8500 interrupts per second
- * Alerts when any of GPIOs 0 through 31 change state
-   * Alerts receive the time of the state change accurate to a few microseconds
  * Read or write up to 32 GPIOs as one operation with banked GPIO
  * Trigger pulse generation
  * Pull up/down resistor configuration